On this page we cover

 Get into Gear programme

-The Get in Gear course is being run by Suffolk County Council, giving young people aged between 17 and 19 who have passed their test within the last year, the chance to benefit from the course, worth £150, for just £30.
+The Get in Gear course is being run by Suffolk County Council, giving young people aged between 17 and 19 who have passed their test within the last year, the chance to benefit from the course, which is worth £150, for just £30.

 You will receive two hours learning in a classroom and four hours with an instructor on the road.

-You can take part if you have passed your test in the last year.
 To sign up to the Get in Gear course, visit Suffolk Roadsafe website.

-Page updated on November 8th, 2024 at 03:58pm
+Page updated on March 26th, 2026 at 02:22pm